splash-networks/admin-panel-doc/docs/portals/ligowave.md

-To set up a portal for LigoWave Infinity first you need to [create a template](../defining-templates.md).
+To set up a portals for LigoWave Infinity first you need to [create a template](../defining-templates.md).

 ## Add a Portal